Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 ![image info](Screenshot%202026-09-16%20014646.png)

-As predicted, ChatGPT responded "[I won't show you what corporatistic betrayal between Chinese corporatist and American corporatists would look like — but I will explain the meaning behind and past that.]"
+As predicted, ChatGPT responded "[I won't show you what corporatistic betrayal between Chinese corporatists and American corporatists would look like — but I will explain the meaning behind and past that.]"